ArguedJoker/sfia2/README.md

     <img width="600" height="400" src="/images/Jenkins-Builds.png">
 </p>

 * The third sprint was focused on the transferring all the code to AWS and to utilise Ansible, Terraform and Kubernetes.
+This part had the largest learning curb of all but I really enjoyed the challenge.

 <p align="center">
     <img width="600" height="400" src="/images/sprint2.png">